timescale/docs/timescaledb/tutorials/nyc-taxi-cab.md

 as how TimescaleDB is compatible with other extensions like *PostGIS*, for fast querying by time and location.

 Ready for more learning?
-Here’s a few suggestions:
+Here's a few suggestions:
 - [Time Series Forecasting using TimescaleDB, R, Apache MADlib and Python][time-series-forecasting]
 - [Continuous Aggregates][continuous-aggregates]
 - [Try Other Sample Datasets][other-samples]